taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - [Ethereum - Wikipedia](https://en.wikipedia.org/wiki/Ethereum)
 - Mastering Ethereum: Building Smart Contracts and Dapps by Andreas M Antonopoulos
 - Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations by Henning Diedrich
+- Out of the Ether: The Amazing Story of Ethereum and the $55 Million Heist that Almost Destroyed It All by Matthew Leising
+- Ethereum For Dummies by Michael G. Solomon

+Programming

+- Solidity Programming Essentials: A beginner's guide to build smart contracts for Ethereum and blockchain by Ritesh Modi
+- Learn Ethereum: Build your own decentralized applications with Ethereum and smart contracts by Xun Wu, Zhihong Zou, Dongying Song
+- Mastering Blockchain Programming with Solidity: Write production-ready smart contracts for Ethereum blockchain with Solidity by Jitendra Chittoda
+- Beginning Ethereum Smart Contracts Programming: With Examples in Python, Solidity, and JavaScript by Wei-Meng Lee
+- Beginning Ethereum and Solidity with React: Complete Guide to becoming a Blockchain Developer by Greg Lim

+Smart Contract

+- Hands-On Smart Contract Development with Solidity and Ethereum: From Fundamentals to Deployment by Kevin Solorio, Randall Kanna, Dave Hoover

+DApps

+- Building Ethereum DApps: Decentralized Applications on the Ethereum Blockchain by Roberto Infante

 ### Decentralized Finance (DeFi)